autowarefoundation/autoware.universe/design/Control/VehicleCmdGate/VehicleCmdGate.md

 Roles of Vehicle Cmd Gate module are as follows.

 - Reshape the vehicle control command
   - Vehicle Cmd Gate module convert `autoware_control_msgs/ControlCommandStamped` to `autoware_vehicle_msgs/VehicleCommand`.
-This conversion includes the addtion of gear shifting command.
+This conversion includes the addition of gear shifting command.
 - Reflect engage command to control signal for vehicles
   - Until true command is sent as engage command, Vehicle Cmd Gate module does not pass the input command information as output.
 - Select the command values (Trajectory follow command, Remote manual command)